Karner blue: Mutualism with ants

 Karner blue butterfly larvae benefit from a facultative, mutualistic relationship with several ant species.
 In pitch pine-bear oak (Pinus rigida-Quercus ilicifolia) habitat in New York, significantly more larvae tended by ants survived (67%) than untended larvae (38%).
 The 19 ant species tending Karner blue butterfly larvae were from the subfamilies Formicinae, Myrmicinae, and Dolichoderinae, which are the most common in the area.
 The species of ant is likely to influence the degree of benefit gained by Karner blue butterfly larvae.
 At sites in Wisconsin and Minnesota, ant tending rates increased significantly with increasing larval age.
 The Karner blue larvae also has fine hairs on it to protect itself.
 In a study of the effect of different experimental feeding treatments, Karner blue butterfly larvae tended by ants had one of the shortest observed larval durations and gained the most weight for the amount of lupine eaten.

 Management considerations

-According to reviews, habitat loss through direct conversion to other land uses and through succession are considered the major causes of the decline of the Karner blue butterfly.
-At the time of this writing (2006), two reviews summarize the recent status of Karner blue butterfly across its range.
-Recovery criteria are addressed by, while Christenson and Lentz discuss lessons learned developing a statewide Habitat Conservation Plan for Wisconsin.
+Prior to the heat and drought of 2012 that extirpated several populations in the southern parts of the species range, habitat loss through direct conversion to other land uses and through succession were considered the major causes of the decline of the Karner blue butterfly.
+Notably, two reviews summarized the status of Karner blue butterfly across its range.
+Recovery criteria were addressed, while Christenson and Lentz discussed lessons learned while developing a statewide Habitat Conservation Plan for Wisconsin.

+In 2023, the National Park Service published a 154-page report, using studies and recommendations that were motivated by population extirpations attributed to the 2012 drought and warmth that were regarded as a harbinger of more such events forthcoming owing to climate change.
+Among the recommendations were managed relocation of populations from the southern parts of its range into northward habitats with suitable conditions and supportive plants.
+The report supported this proposal by noting that stakeholders and managers "are growing more supportive of novel science-based interventions to save rare species from climate change—driven extirpation."

 Articles that address Karner blue butterfly sampling methodology include.
 Swengel found that surveys for Karner blue butterfly adults appeared more efficient than those for larvae.
 Evidence of different catchability and/or detectability of male and female Karner blue butterflies led King to suggest calculating male and female population sizes separately.
 General descriptions of Karner blue butterfly rearing methods and translocation/ reintroduction techniques are available.